-Sleep is our body’s repair mode.
+Sleep is our body’s repair mode and affects our physical and mental health.
 Our cells, tissues, muscles, and hormones are all replenished during the deepest phases of sleep.
 This ensures that we are operating at our best the next day.

 The Link Between Sleep and Mood

-Just as sleep impacts your mood, your present state of mind also has an equivalent effect on the quality of your sleep.
-If you’re anxious or stressed, your body will release hormones that force you to stay awake through the night, depriving you of much-needed rest.
+Just as sleep affects your mood, your present state of mind also has an equivalent effect on the quality of your sleep.
+If you’re anxious or stressed, your body will release hormones that force you to stay awake through the night.
+Thus depriving you of much-needed rest.
 The result is a cycle of stress and lack of sleep.

-Research suggests that around 15-20 percent of people who are dealing with insomnia (an inability to fall asleep) go on to develop serious mental depression.
-While research is still being conducted about the exact nature of the relationship between sleep and depression, there has been enough progress to indicate a strong correlation between the two.
+Research suggests that around 15-20 percent of people who are dealing with insomnia (an inability to fall asleep) develop serious mental depression.
+While research is still being conducted about the exact nature of the relationship between sleep and depression, there has been enough progress to show a strong correlation between the two.

-People who suffer from insomnia are at a significantly greater risk to develop depression or anxiety.
+People who suffer from insomnia are at a significantly greater risk of developing depression or anxiety.
 In fact, the onset of these conditions can be accurately predicted by studying the patient’s sleep patterns.

 The Link Between Sleep and Learning

-In addition to your mood, sleep also appears to impact your mind’s ability to learn.
+Besides your mood, sleep also appears to affect your mind’s ability to learn.
 Three separate processes govern learning in your brain: acquisition, consolidation, and recall.

 Acquisition entails receiving information and storing it in your neural circuitry.
 The second process, consolidation, strengthens the neural connections in your mind so that the memory is stored in an optimally useful form.
 Recall is when the brain accesses this stored memory when it is needed.

-Poor sleep compromises all three of these processes.
+Poor sleep compromises all three processes.
 However, it is acquisition and recall that are most affected by sleep deprivation.
-Recent research has also demonstrated that a lack of sleep can reduce the brain’s ability to consolidate information it is presented with.
+Recent research has also demonstrated that a lack of sleep can reduce the brain’s ability to merge information it is presented with.

 Students take note: inadequate sleep may negatively affect your chances of passing that exam.
-Indeed, you may even find yourself forgetting how to do simple tasks.
-If you’ve ever been involved in back-to-back all-nighters during exam week, you may already have experienced forgetting a solution to a simple problem – even after you’d done it half a dozen times!
+Indeed, you may even forget how to do simple tasks.
+If you’ve ever been involved in back-to-back all-nighters during exam week, you know what this feels like.
+You may already have experienced forgetting a solution to a simple problem, even after you’d done it half a dozen times!

-If you’re experiencing emotional apathy, anxiety, depression, or irritability, one of the steps you can take before seeking a professional is to assess your sleep situation.
+If you’re experiencing emotional apathy, anxiety, depression, or irritability, take note!
+One step you can take before seeking a professional is to assess your sleep situation.

-Treat sleep as a ritual.
-Similar to reading to a child before putting them to bed, a habit that helps one disconnect from gadgets and put their mind in a relaxed mood can go a long way towards ensuring a restful, wholesome, sleep experience.
+Treat going to bed as a ritual, similar to reading to a child before putting them to bed.
+One habit that immediately helps is putting down your phone an hour before bed.
+This helps one disconnect from gadgets.
+It puts the mind in a relaxed mood can go a long way towards ensuring a restful, wholesome, sleep experience.

-If you can’t get rid of thoughts buzzing around in your head, you may want to listen to some natural background sounds, such as rainfall or wind rushing through trees.
+If you can’t get rid of thoughts buzzing around in your head, try listening to some natural background sounds.
+Something like a soothing rainfall or wind rushing through trees.
 This will ease your mind away from distractions, helping you drift off to sleep.
 If you get the recommended amount, see how replenished you feel the next day!